cal-pratt/flexdi/docs/source/goals.rst

 -----

 - | **Minimal Setup**
-  | ``flexdi`` minimizes setup by leveraging type annotations to perform
+  | Minimize boilderplate by leveraging type annotations to resolve
-    injection, allowing user code to remain generic and reusable.
+    arguments.
+Allow user code to remain generic and reusable.
-    The avoids library lock-in which can be prevalent in other DI systems.

 - | **Inject Any Callable**
-  | In ``flexdi``, you can provide any typed callable as an input to be invoked.
+  | Provide any typed callable as an input to be invoked.
-    This avoids having to make class definitions purely for injection to work.
+    Support sync and async callables.

 - | **Resource Management**
-  | Dependencies in ``flexdi`` can be defined as context managers and will have
+  | Define dependencies as context managers and have
     their startup and shutdown logic invoked in a reliable order.

-- | **Asyncio Support**
-  | ``flexdi`` supports calling both sync and async callables, and allows
-    defining dependencies as sync or async context managers.
+    Support sync and async context managers.

+- | **Scoped Dependencies**
+  | Clearly define dependency lifetimes.
+    Use ``"application"`` scoped dependencies to provide singleton like objects.
+    Use ``"request"`` scoped dependencies to allow short-term isolated usage.